keerthana-narra/Face-emotion-recognition/README.md

 ### Contents

-experiments/: Directory with notebooks of model architectures. app/: Application development files for integrating emotion recognition into user interfaces.
+experiments/: Directory with notebooks of model architectures.

+app/: Application development files for integrating emotion recognition into user interfaces.

+model documentation: contains model details.

-README.md: Project overview, installation instructions, usage.
+README.md: Project overview.

 ### Functionality
 1. Use the final saved model in app.py
 2. Runs a streamlit app which can take input either from webcam(Real-time) or image uploads.

+** Model runs are on CPU-8GBRAM.
+For faster results use GPU